 South Carolina vs. Mississippi State Women's Basketball Predictions & Picks - January 7

-Sunday's game between the No. 1 South Carolina Gamecocks (13-0) and the Mississippi State Bulldogs (13-3) at Colonial Life Arena has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 80-59 and heavily favors South Carolina to secure the victory.
-Tipoff is at 1:00 PM ET on January 7.
+Sunday's contest at Colonial Life Arena has the No. 1 South Carolina Gamecocks (13-0) taking on the Mississippi State Bulldogs (13-3) at 1:00 PM ET.
+Our computer prediction is a one-sided 80-59 win, as our model heavily favors South Carolina.

-The Gamecocks are coming off of an 89-66 victory against Florida in their most recent outing on Thursday.
+The Gamecocks are coming off of an 89-66 win against Florida in their last outing on Thursday.

 Catch college basketball action all season long on Fubo!